farhankabir133/fkhub/README.md

 * Build your static website files: `index.html`, `style.css`, and optionally any JS or image assets.
 * Test it locally by opening `index.html` in a browser to make sure it works.
+* For the Contact Page , I applied Emailjs [Backend] for receiving messages from public.

 ### 2️⃣ **Create a GitHub Repository**